davidpet/snippets/cpp/Variables/018 - Scope and Visibility - explanation.md

 4. Trying to access a variable outside its scope, like accessing `localVar` from `testFunction` in `main` function, will cause a compile error.

 This demonstrates the basic rules of variable scope and visibility in C++.
 However, it's worth noting that C++ also supports other types of scopes like class scope, namespace scope, and function parameter scope, which are not covered in this snippet.

+Note: Unlike a garbage collected language like Java, when a variable goes out of scope, it is destructed right then, which is useful for things like smart pointers where you want them to be deallocated when they're done.